 What is engineering outsourcing for high-tech product development?

-About engineering outsourcing for high-tech product development, a Harvard Business Review article says, “The days are long gone when a single vertically-integrated manufacturer like Ford or General Motors could design and manufacture all or most of the subassemblies and components it needs to make a finished product.
-Technology is just too complicated, and it is impossible to possess all the skills that are necessary in just one place.”
+A Harvard Business Review article about engineering outsourcing for high-tech product development says, “The days are long gone when a single vertically-integrated manufacturer like Ford or General Motors could design and manufacture all or most of the subassemblies and components it needs to make a finished product.
+Technology is just too complicated, and it is impossible to possess all the necessary skills in just one place.”
 More and more companies are choosing to keep their in-house staff focused on their primary business, so they engage an outsourced engineering team to provide technical expertise.

-According to a report from Grand View Research, “The global engineering services outsourcing market… is expected to expand at a compound annual growth rate (CAGR) of 22.9% from 2021 to 2028.
+According to a report from Grand View ResearchThe global engineering services outsourcing market… is expected to expand at a compound annual growth rate (CAGR) of 22.9% from 2021 to 2028.
 The increasing collaboration between Engineering Service Providers (ESPs) and Original Equipment Manufacturers (OEMs) is expected to emerge as one of the primary factors contributing to the growth in the adoption of engineering services outsourcing (ESO).”

 In addition to needing specialized skills, companies also need to get their products to market quickly.
 They can’t wait for a time-consuming talent recruitment process and ramp-up delay for new hires.
-Companies that are developing industry-leading innovations work with us to speed development time.
-For example, we partnered with an optical detection and ranging technology company to design the electronics for an automotive LiDAR solution.
-Through the partnership, we met an extremely tight schedule to meet a product introduction deadline.
+Companies developing industry-leading innovations work with us to speed product development time.

-Learn more about our solid-state 3D LiDAR with 180 field of view project.
+Learn more about our solid-state 3D LiDAR with 180 field-of-view project.

 Crucial differences between outsourced engineering services and other outsourced services

-Also, the focus on cost savings as the primary factor in deciding to outsource and selecting a partner has shifted.
-Finding people that have the necessary technical skills along with essential communication and project management skills can make all the difference in the success of a project.
-Engineering services are extremely specialized.
 Building a team that has knowledge and experience takes years and requires investing in continuous education.
 Innovative product development demands creative thinking in an environment that supports collaboration and nurtures continuous learning.
 Every team member at Orthogone benefits from the company’s investment in research and development.
+Learn more about how strategic partnerships drive innovative software product development.

 1 – Augmenting your in-house staff